IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/template-an-ibm-cloud-classic-vm-for-your-collection.md

 4. Select the Collection this new Template will be used for
 ![Select template collection](Images/select-template-collection.png)

-5. Select "Template" in the bottom right
+5. Select "Template" in the bottom right, please note it take 30 - 90 mins to complete
 ![select template to finish](Images/select-template-to-finish.png)

 6. When the Templating process is complete, you will receive an email
 ![sample self template email](Images/sample-self-template-email.png)

 7. You can now edit your collection, and see the environmnet available, but disabled, select the pencil icon to edit it